-This course enhances the student's understanding and enjoyment of music.
-By listening to a variety of music such as orchestral, jazz and folk, the student gains insight into the works of composers through periods of musical development.
-Music of other world cultures is also examined.
+This course is designed to enhance the student's understanding and enjoyment of music.
+Students focus on listening and analyzing a variety of different ensembles, individual instruments, and music styles such as orchestral, jazz, blues, rock, and electronic.
+Focusing on formal elements and historical context helps one gain insight into the works of composers through periods of musical development in the western tonal tradition.
 Note: This course is not recommended for music majors.
 Participation in this course may include field trips which require admission fees.